sir-kokabi/delete-friendly/README.md

 ## Contribution
 You can make this extension better by:
 1. [Adding new websites](data)
-2. Reporting issues offer new functionality
+2. Reporting issues and offer new functionality
 3. Resolving reported issues and develop code

 ## Resources